Julian Zietlow Onlyfans: After a drug crash, he sells nude photos - Breaking Latest News

 Business Insider caught up with Rocka Nutrition on what’s next in the absence of its founder and CEO.
 When we asked, the supplement company confirmed that Zietlow was in Thailand.
 Rocka does not take part in further speculation about his person.

-Zietlow left a solid company to his general manager.
+Zietlow left a solid company to his authorized signatories.
 In 2021 there was a loss of around 64,000 euros in the books.
 In the previous year, however, the company reported a profit of more than 860,0000 euros.

+Do you have information about Julian Zietlow?
+Then get in touch with our editor Luca Schallenberger – confidentially, of course.
+You can reach him by mail ([email protected]) or via Threema (3MRRX6T9).